Aure77lia/SimpleChatBot/README.md

 # bourguiBot
-A simple chatBot on messenger about the "bourguignon"
+A simple chatBot on messenger who knows everything about the "bourguignon".